oscar-system/Singular.jl/docs/src/polynomial.md

 p = x^5 + y^3+1

-change_base_ring(p, QQ)
+change_base_ring(QQ, p)
 ```

 It also possible to work with Nemo rings, if a type conversion for the
 Singular coefficients is implemented.
 One has to cast the Nemo ring via
 'CoefficientRing' to a suitabel Singular type.